AtoVproject/16n-AtoVproject-rework/PCB/README.md

 <h2>Mouser Carts :</h2>

 These are complete carts to have all the parts to make the build.
-Resistors and capacitors very small so I stronly recommand ordering more (little tip: order resistors and capacitors amount and the next price break this will make you save a few cents)
+They are valid for the latest revision of the boards (v1.4) Resistors and capacitors very small so I stronly recommand ordering more (little tip: order resistors and capacitors amount and the next price break this will make you save a few cents)

 Bourns Version